MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-use-xml-schemas-to-prepare-data-exchange-definitions.md

 ms.date: 10/01/2018
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 860de16a7cf5f608b6b1739eb8a4900ebe6c8e11
+ms.openlocfilehash: fbbf44cd7a98598ed25dadeb4d6e3a8d37a0bfb0
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="use-xml-schemas-to-prepare-data-exchange-definitions"></a>Use XML Schemas to Prepare Data Exchange Definitions
 To enable import/export of data in XML files through the data exchange framework in [!INCLUDE[d365fin](includes/d365fin_md.md)], you can use XML schemas to define which data elements you want to exchange with [!INCLUDE[d365fin](includes/d365fin_md.md)].
-You perform this work in the **XML Schema Viewer** window by loading the XML schema file, selecting the relevant data elements, and then initialising either a data exchange definition or an XMLport.
+You perform this work on the **XML Schema Viewer** page by loading the XML schema file, selecting the relevant data elements, and then initialising either a data exchange definition or an XMLport.

  When you have defined which data elements to include based on the XML schema, you can use the **Generate XMLport** action to create the XMLport object.

  Alternatively, you can use the **Generate Data Exchange Definition** action to initialise a data exchange definition based on the selected data elements, which you then complete in the Data Exchange Framework.
-This creates a record in the **Posting Exchange Definition** window where you continue by defining which elements in the file map to which fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].
+This creates a record on the **Posting Exchange Definition** page where you continue by defining which elements in the file map to which fields in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Set Up Data Exchange Definitions](across-how-to-set-up-data-exchange-definitions.md).

  This topic contains the following procedures: